joobumjin/joobumjin/README.md

-# 👋 Hi!
-I'm Bumjin
+# 👋 hi! i'm Bumjin

 I'm a Machine Learning Engineer and current Master's student at Brown CS!

+Check out [my portfolio here](https://bumjinjoo.com), or take a look around and see what kind of work I've been up to!

-## 💬 About Me
+## 💬 about me

-* Recently graduated with an ScB from Brown CS, with a particular focus on Machine Learning
+* I'm a current ScM student at BrownCS studying machine learning with a particular interest in multimodal, self supervised learning!
-  * Currently working through an ScM as well!
+  * I also completed my ScB with Honors here as well!

 * As a student, I was a Undergrad TA for 3 years with Brown's CS1470 / 2470 (Graduate) Deep Learning and CS1430 Computer Vision courses
   * As a TA, I've developed assignments about Backpropagation, Autoencoders, and ViTs